-- 1 Shut down and switch off your computer and any peripherals connected to it following the instructions in Switching off the computer on page 65. - 2 Remove the power lead from the wall socket. - 3 Follow the instructions on how to open the top cover of the computer given in Opening the computer on page 85. - 4 Remove the drive tray, as described in Opening the computer on page 85.
+- 1 Shut down and switch off your computer and any peripherals connected to it following the instructions in Switching off the computer on page 67. - 2 Remove the power lead from the wall socket. - Follow the instructions given in Opening the computer on page 89.
+Remove both the top cover and middle layer.

-5 Position the computer with its back towards you.
-The SIMM socket is then on the righthand side of the computer, at the front of the circuit board.
+Position the computer with its back towards you.
+The SIMM sockets are then sloping away from you on the left hand side of the circuit board.